 I first got into journal prompts for healing about 2 years ago when I made it a mission that I was going to love myself wholeheartedly, little did I know that the decision came with healing.

-I never had a plan or journal prompts for healing but I just went with the flow.
+I never had a plan or any idea on what journal prompts to do for healing but I just went with the flow.
 If you are struggling to write, know that it will get easier with time.
 I scoured through my journal prompts to find prompts that will be useful for your healing and self-mastery.

 Journaling can be great for those who can’t really afford therapy, see it as a form of self therapy.

 These journal prompts for healing will be what you need starting out in the world of journaling.
 One of the best ways to heal is through writing.

 Journal writing prompts will lead you to greater self-discovery for healing, especially if you’ve been through a recent breakup, childhood trauma or any trauma.
 It is particularly for those who want better for themselves.

 You made it here because you are desperate to make a change in your life.
 Your future self will thank you and all the past versions of yourself will be happy that you believed in yourself enough to want change.